 - Restart the computer

-- Once you hear the chime, press Command and R keys altogether until you see the Utility menu on the screen.
+- Once you hear the chime, press the Command and R keys altogether until you see the Utility menu on the screen.

 - Select Disk Utility and click the Continue button